Coronavirus has caused life to change, and people may react to that differently.

 Tips to manage your drinking at home

-Try not to stockpile as you're more likely to reach for a drink more often if it’s readily available.
+You're more likely to reach for a drink more often if it’s readily available so try not to have a lot of alcohol at home.

 Find ways to relax and treat yourself that don’t involve alcohol, like cooking, family board games, a video call with friends or exercise.